aholachek/react-flip-toolkit/README.md

 `npm install react-flip-toolkit`

-Wrap your container element with a `Flipper` component that has a `flipKey` prop that changes every time an animation should happen.
+1. Wrap your animations with a single `Flipper` component that has a `flipKey` prop that changes every time animations should happen.

-Wrap elements that should be animated with `Flipped` components that have `flipId` props matching them across renders.
+2. Wrap elements that should be animated with `Flipped` components that have a `flipId` prop matching them across renders.

-### Simplest example: tweening a single element

 ```jsx
 import React, { Component } from React;